 For young adults just turning 18, you may not need a Will, but you should certainly consider powers of attorney.
 As young adults are preparing for college or moving to their own home, they don’t realize Mom and Dad can’t help them with doctor appointments or banking issues or paying bills if something were to happen to them.
 As minors, our parents took care of all that because they had a legal right to.
 Reaching the age of majority means they can no longer speak on your behalf.
 If you are moving to a new town or a new state, it is important to have documents in place before they are needed.
 It’s also important to review your Estate Plan every 10 years or whenever there any major changes in your life.

 It is also important to consider having an Estate Planning Attorney to prepare a Will and Powers Of Attorney if you have young children.
 As parents, we all want to protect our children and watch them grow.
 The sad reality is that sometimes parents die, whether due to disease or tragic accidents.
 Planning for these events in advance, no matter how young you are, will help ease the burden on those left behind.

-Hiring an Experienced Estate Planning Attorney to prepare a comprehensive Estate Plan isn’t just for those individuals with wealth.
+Hiring an Experienced Estate Planning Attorney in Fort Worth and Azle to prepare a comprehensive Estate Plan isn’t just for those individuals with wealth.
 It is important for adults of all ages and asset levels.
 As your life and needs change, so too should your Estate Plan.
 You have always protected your family and worked hard to leave behind a legacy for your loved ones.
 Shouldn’t you decide how that legacy should pass and protect them even after you’re gone?

-Contact an Experienced North Texas Estate Planning Attorney Today to discuss your needs.
+Contact an experienced North Texas Estate Planning Attorney in Fort Worth or Azle today to discuss your needs.
 It is not just a Will, it is peace of mind.